saitzaw/covid-dash/README.md

 - use numpy for some calculation
 - use pandas for data collection
 - can easily test as DEV SERVER
+- Fully customizable application for Data visualization and Report
+- Show the Map in iframe(need to change the frame size according to your monitor)
-- Data sets are up to date (in both csv as well as xlsx)
+- Data sets are up to date data from world meter (using CSV)

 ## Run an application
-- python run.py (to start the application)
+- flask run (to start the application)
+-
 - show to plot in bar, line and the left are table

 ## DATA RESOURCES